Getting Started Tutorial#

 cd tutorial/getting_started_resnet

-The following are the steps and the required files to run the example.
+The following are the steps and the required files to run the example:

 Steps |